 A passphrase is a sequence of words or other text used to control access to a computer system, program, or data.
 A passphrase is used just like a password but is generally longer for added security.
 When selecting a passphrase, avoid hobbies or information that may be publicly known on social media.
 A passphrase can be a group of random words, such as: "materialstoryproposemark".
 Adding uppercase, numbers or special characters adds to the complexity.

 A passphrase can be created by picking a topic, event, or interest that is not known by others such as Smcsmpnz75.
 This passphrase is based on favorite wines along with a significant year.
 By taking the first letter of each wine: Syrah, Merlot, Cabernet, Sauvignon, Malbec, Pinot Noir, and Zinfandel along with the best aged year of a wine, you have creating a passphrase that is easy to remember and fun at the same time!

 You can also use a mix of random words, nonsense words, and special characters like: shimbofried$r!ce .

 Password Manager Software

+If you are still having problems remembering multiple passwords, try a password manager.
 A password manager stores your passwords for various accounts, websites, and applications.
 You only need to remember one master password to retrieve the saved passwords for all of your accounts.